Varshi2799/TFTG/README.md

-2) Download the mRNA expression dataset for indication of choice from Cbioportal
+**2) Download the mRNA expression dataset for indication of choice from Cbioportal**

 Indications tested in this case scenario: